 “Cultural Route of the Council of Europe” certified in 2003

-The Phoenicians' Route refers to the network of major nautical routes, which, as from the twelfth century BC, were used by the Phoenicians - accomplished sailors and merchants - as essential routes for trade and cultural communication, across the Mediterranean.
-In ancient times, through these routes, the Phoenicians and other great Mediterranean civilisations contributed to the creation of a "koiné", a Mediterranean cultural community, producing an intense exchange of manufactured articles, people and ideas.
+The Phoenicians’ Route refers to the connection of the major nautical routes used by the Phoenicians, since the 12th century BC, as essential routes for trade and cultural communication in the Mediterranean.
+Through these routes, the Phoenicians - genial sailors and merchants - and other great Mediterranean civilizations contributed to the creation of a "koiné", a Mediterranean cultural community, producing an intense exchange of manufactured articles, people and ideas.

 The Mediterranean cities were the stopping places of a journey along the Phoenicians' Route, through which people exchanged artefacts, knowledge and experience.
 In this respect, the Phoenician route travel experience is intended to show the traveller our common routes, linking the countries of three continents and over 100 towns, originating from ancient Mediterranean civilisations.

 Council of Europe values